eriston/nbody/README.md

 # n-body Simulation
-N-body simulation for performance timing
+N-body simulation for performance timing written in c

 ## Summary
 A n-body simulation modeling the (simplified) affect  the interacting